AfnanAnsari07/AfnanAnsari07/README.md

 ###

-<p align="left">A front-end developer and BCA student with a passion for building interactive and responsive websites.
+<p align="left">My name is Afnan Ansari, I am front-end developer and BCA student with a passion for building interactive and responsive websites.
 Currently learning the MERN stack to become a full-stack developer.</p>

 ###